Expanding Knowledge in Existing and Emerging Computer Technologies

 Cost: $1,295 (Includes all training materials)

-Objective: This course provides the skills and knowledge required to install, configure, support, and troubleshoot Microsoft Windows XP/ Windows 7 in both a stand-alone and networked environment.
+Objective: This course provides the skills and knowledge required to install, configure, support, and troubleshoot Microsoft Windows 7 in both a stand-alone and networked environment.

 Prerequisite: None.